namshi/roger/README.md

   * view build of a project
   * wall (use query parameters to include / exclude projects)
 * build tracking
-  * save build result
   * persist to SQLite
   * mount sqlite
-* api
-  * `/api/test` an api that takes an example config file, runs builds and asserts their output